exatrkx/EggNet/README.md

   -d, --dataset [trainset|valset|testset]
                                   Specify a dataset to run inference.
 Default is valset.
+  -s, --slurm                   Submit to slurm batch.
   --help                          Show this message and exit.
 ```
 The evaluation will run the clustering on the node embedding and calculate track efficiency, fake rate and duplication rate.
 It will also evaluate inferece time.
 Results are saved to the same output_dir where the inference data are stored.

+## Slurm batch

+The program also supports slurm batch submission.
+Simply pass `-s` or `--slurm` to your command line.
+Before submitting to batch, edit the `.env` to set the correct project ID for your batch job (default is `m2616`).